Updated April 27, 2023

-Before we move to the technical descriptions let’s have a look at the evolution of the terms.
+Before we move to the technical descriptions, let’s look at the terms’ evolution.
 A historical investigation will clarify how the terms are used currently.

-- In 2008, D. J. Patil and Jeff Hammerbacher became first individuals to call themselves ‘Data Scientists’ in order to describe their role at LinkedIn and Facebook respectively.
+- In 2008, D. J. Patil and Jeff Hammerbacher became the first to call themselves ‘Data Scientists’ to describe their roles at LinkedIn and Facebook, respectively.

-- In 2012, Harvard Business Review article cited Data Scientist as the ‘Sexiest job of the 21st Century’.
+- In 2012, a Harvard Business Review article cited Data Scientist as the ‘Sexiest Job of the 21st Century’.

 - The term Data Mining has evolved parallelly.
 It became prevalent amongst the database communities in the 1990s.

 - Data Mining owes its origin to KDD (Knowledge Discovery in Databases).
 KDD is a process of finding Knowledge from information present in databases.
-And Data Mining is a major subprocess in KDD.
+And Data Mining is a significant subprocess in KDD.

-- Data Mining is often used interchangeably along with KDD.
+- Data Mining is often used interchangeably with KDD.

-Although these names have come into picture independently, they often come out as complementary to each other as, after all, they are closely related to data analysis.
+Although these names have come into the picture independently, they often come out as complementary to each other as they are closely related to data analysis.

-Below is the Top 9 Comparision of Data Science Vs Data Mining
+Below are the Top 9 Comparison of Data Science vs Data Mining:

 Example Use Case

-Consider a scenario where you are a major retailer in India.
-You have 50 stores operating in 10 major cities in India and you have been operational for 10 years.
+Consider a scenario where you are a significant retailer in India.
+You have 50 stores in 10 major cities in India and have been operational for 10 years.

-Let’s say, you want to study the last 8 years data to find the number of sales of sweets during festive seasons of 3 cities.
-If that’s your objective, I would recommend you employ a person with Data Mining expertise.
-A Data Miner would probably go through historical information stored in legacy systems and employ algorithms to extract trends.
+Let’s say you want to study the last 8 years’ data to find the number of sales of sweets during the festive seasons in 3 cities.
+If that’s your objective, I recommend employing a Data Mining expert.
+A Data Miner would probably review historical information stored in legacy systems and employ algorithms to extract trends.

 Consider another case where you want to know which sweets have received more positive reviews.
-In this case, your sources of data may not be limited to databases, they could extend to social websites or customer feedback messages.
+In this case, your data sources may not be limited to databases; they could extend to social websites or customer feedback messages.
 In this case, my suggestion to you would be to employ a Data Scientist.
 A person employed as a Data Scientist is more suited to apply algorithms and conduct this socio-computational analysis.

-Below is the difference between data science and data mining are as follows
+Below is the key difference between data science vs data mining:

-- Data Mining is an activity which is a part of a broader Knowledge Discovery in Databases (KDD) Process while Data Science is a field of study just like Applied Mathematics or Computer Science.
+- Data Mining is an activity that is part of a broader Knowledge Discovery in Databases (KDD) Process.
+At the same time, Data Science is a field of study like Applied Mathematics or Computer Science.

-- Often Data Science is looked upon in a broad sense while Data Mining is considered niche.
+- Data Science is often looked upon broadly, while Data Mining is considered a niche.

-- Some activities under Data Mining such as statistical analysis, writing data flows and pattern recognition can intersect with Data Science.
+- Some activities under Data Mining, such as statistical analysis, writing data flow, and pattern recognition, can intersect with Data Science.
 Hence, Data Mining becomes a subset of Data Science.

-- Machine Learning in Data Mining is used more in pattern recognition while in Data Science it has a more general use.
+- Machine Learning in Data Mining is used more in pattern recognition, while it has a more general use in Data Science.